lucio-crDEV/wsl-zsh-setup/readme.md

 ##Clone on WSL

-#change permissions
-  sudo chmod +x sh3.sh
+#change permissions with: sudo chmod +x sh3.sh

-#run
-./sh3.sh
+#run with: ./sh3.sh